 - For the three AF series flashes, a FS-1100 adapter is required.
 In addition to the above restrictions, the AF assist light on the flash does not work.

 There is no danger of damaging a new camera with an older Minolta AF flash.

 Do the Sony flashes work on Minolta cameras?

 The Sony HVL-F56AM, HVL-F36AM and HVL-MT24AM flashes are only re-labeled Minolta flashes, and they work on both Konica Minolta digital cameras and Minolta film cameras.
-The new Sony ring light is really only a LED light and also works on all cameras.
+The new Sony ring lights and video lights are really only LED lights and also work on all cameras.

-Does the Minolta 1200AF flash work on the Minolta 7D or 5D or Sony Alpha DSLRs?
+Does the Minolta 1200AF flash work on the Minolta 7D or 5D or Sony Alpha DSLRs/SLTs?

 With the FS-1100 adapter (which also comes with the 1200AF-N) you can mount the flash on these cameras.
 However, it will always fire at full power, and since it has no manual mode, it's also not possible to reduce flash power.
 So it's very inconvenient to use this flash.
 The best you can do is try to find the controller of the new Macro Ring Flash 1200 (MFC-1000) and attach the flash unit of the old ring flash to it.
 This will get you a fully compatible ring flash.
 The new controller also comes with the Minolta Macro Twin Flash 2400.
 Note that the Sony Alpha Macro Twin Flash Kit HVL-MT24AM does no longer have the ring flash socket on the controller!

 How do I trigger a studio flash with the Minolta 5D or Sony α100/α2xx/α3xx/α4xx/α5xx?